Improved business processes for automative industry

 Once we established this, we then need to work out which version of Access and Oracle was being used and get the appropriate licenses for the out data system.

-The DWP basically was using data direct from the Dealerships and communicated with the main database.
-We had to build an integrate a mass mailing system which could monitor receiving mailboxes, so we knew if the email was correct.
-We also needed to make sure the we can keep track on number of opens and also reasons for failure so Orchestra could contact the clients and get the correct data.
+The DWP basically was using data directly from the dealerships and communicated with the main database.
+A mass mailing system was created that could monitor receiving mailboxes, so we knew if the email was correct.
+The system keeps track of the number of opens and also reasons for failure so Orchestra could contact the clients and get the correct data.

-Part of the DWP project we had to follow the strict branding guidelines set by the Car Manufacturer.
+As part of the DWP project, we had to follow the strict branding guidelines set by the car manufacturer.
 We also found that the design provided didn’t work correctly for Mobile devices, so we had to redesign the delivery process of the HTML emails and also make changes to the physical design to maintain the brand guidelines and also make it nice to view on a mobile device.